 7. Glowing skin – Ghee is good for healthy skin, burns, and wounds.

-Caution – People who are overweight, or may have a cough with the intake of ghee, or with increased Kapha dosha should use it sparingly.
-Finally, we should remember that we are different from each other, so always use your discretion with any change in your diet.
+Caution – People who are overweight may have a cough with the intake of ghee, or with increased Kapha dosh, and should use it sparingly.
+Finally, we should remember that ‘one size does not fit all’, so always use your discretion with any change in your diet.

 National dairy research institute.co.uk AYU journal -1The effect of ghee (clarified butter) on serum lipid levels and microsomal lipid peroxidation